Contentify/Contentify/issue_template.md

 - Please mention any special environment characteristics.
 For example:
     - using Windows instead of Linux,
     - using Nginx instead of Apache,
-    - using MariaDB instead of MySQL+
+    - using MariaDB instead of MySQL
 - Please mention the type of hosting (shared hosting, virtual server, etc.)